 Declaring conflict of interest.
 Reviewers must stay away from reviewing when a conflict of interest arises based on professional, personal, financial or other commitments with the author.
 Reviewers should not take advantage of ideas and information in unpublished manuscripts without the authors’ agreement.
 Any observed conflicts of interest during the review process must be communicated to the author.

 Objectivity and equality.
-The editorial board assesses the submitted articles on the ground of their scientific merits irrespective of authors’ race, religion, gender, sexual orientation, ethnos, citizenry and political outlook.
+The editorial board assesses the submitted articles on the ground of their scientific merits irrespective of the authors’ gender, race, ethnicity, religion, sexual orientation, citizenship or political view.